 You must not go to work if you or anyone in your household has COVID-19 symptoms.

-Instead of telling people to work from home, the Government is now giving employers more discretion and asking them to make decisions about how their staff can work safely.
-That could mean continuing to work from home or returning to the workplace.
+That could mean working from home or returning to the workplace.
 If the workplace is open, employers must follow guidance on making the workplace safe.